grierson/grierson/Feedback/Testing/glossary.md

   * Isolate class from all collaborators so that you are only testing that class

 * Classical style (Black box) - Isolating tests from others
-  * If all tests only Query the Database then that's OK
+  * If multiple tests only Query the Database - OK
-  * If one test mutates a database then that would cause race conditions BAD
+  * If one test mutates a database causing race conditions - BAD
-  * If a set-up function fresh the database for each unit test then that's OK
+  * If a set-up function restores the database before each unit test - OK

 * Degenerate cases
-  * Handle bad/problematic/edge case inputs e.g. (nil, empty collection, string start with space)
+  * Handle bad/problematic/edge case inputs (nil, empty collection)

 * Triangulation
   * Add more examples to further exercise test case (Theory (xunit), tabular (midje))

 ## Unit size

-> Unit tests test individual units (modules, functions, classes) in isolation from the rest of the program.
+> Unit tests test individual units (modules, functions, classes) in isolation
 >
 > -- <cite>Test Driven Development By Example</cite>